Building Your Bedtime Routine

 But something happens as we get older.
 At some point, we throw out the comforting ritual.
 We watch late-night television or prowl Facebook until we nearly pass out from exhaustion and then fall into bed.
 As a nation, we complain about our inability to sleep or wear our lack of sleep as a badge of honor.

 Your inner child is going to revolt!
-"But I wanna stay up and stalk Harry and Meghan on social media!"
+"But I wanna stay up and finish that series on Hulu!"

 To which you will reply "I know.
 But whenever you don't get to bed on time you feel out of sorts the next day and it's hard to focus at work.
 So, off to bed."